GD End-of-Year Reception

 Join us for short video trailers by each member of the 53-person senior class.
 Held on Thursday, May 23rd starting at 8:30am in the Chace Center Auditorium (20 North Main Street).

 Color + Surface Exhibition

-Come see the work from the sophomore Color + Surface class in the 2nd floor glass cases.
+Come see the work from the sophomore Color + Surface class in the 2nd floor Design Center glass cases (30 North Main St).
 The Spring 2019 Color + Surface studios were co-taught by Rich Rose, Suzi Cozzens, Aki Nurosi, Emily Rye, Nancy Skolos and Ramon Tejada.

 Studio Desk Move-Out

 We're almost at the end of the academic year!
 All BFA students with studio desks in Design Center should be fully moved out by the Friday before commencement, May 31st.

 If you want to use a locker to store your things over the summer, please label the locker your name and email address with 'summer storage 2019' somewhere on the label.

 Please leave your storage cart keys inside the cart when you leave.

 Have a great summer!
 Questions should go to John Sunderland in the Type Shop.

 Below you'll find links to the final review schedule for undergraduate end of year reviews.
 Note, sophomore reviews are closed to students other than the presenter and those helping the student.
 Junior reviews are an open bazaar/art fair scenario where everyone from the College is welcome.
 Senior Degree Projects are by default open, but arrive at the beginning of the review.